Difference-Masking: Choosing What to Mask in Continued Pretraining: Difference-Masking

-We are given a model $M$ which has been pretrained on large amounts of multi-domain data, drawn from domain distribution $D_*$ (e.g., a model such as RoBERTa pretrained on a large multi-domain corpus).
-We are given downstream target task data drawn from domain distribution $D_T$, but we are not given task labels $y$.
+We are given a model which has been pretrained on multi-domain data drawn from domain distribution $X_{PT}$ (e.g., a model such as RoBERTa pretrained on a large multi-domain corpus).
+We are interested in how to adapt this pretrained model to a specific target domain $X_T$ without observing task labels $Y$.

-We denote $D_{T/*}$ as a masking over $D_T$ that conceals the information that makes the domain $D_T$ different from $D_{*}$.
-For example, in a corpus related to understanding chemistry, $D_{T/*}$ would mask chemistry concepts which are likely to be in $D_T$ and unlikely to be in $D_*$.
-We term $D_{T*}$ as a masking over $D_T$ that masks concepts likely to be in both domains.
-The relationships among these variables are visualized in \textbf{Figure \ref{fig:theory}}.